period blood clots period pad

 Mona* has been worried about her periods for the last few years and what she calls abnormal period blood clots.
 She’s passed clots every so often and thought nothing of it because they were small and painless.
 But lately, she’s experienced cramping on one side—almost like contractions—right before a blood clot gushes out.
 Sometimes, the blood clots are really big.
 On top of that, she has an upset stomach, lower back pain, and other uncomfortable symptoms.
 Given the frequency of the blood clots and the pain, she’s worried something is wrong.

 Granted, no woman looks forward to her period—especially when adding in the cramps, bloating, headaches, and more.
-Even smaller period blood clots are a normal part of the menstrual process.
+Even smaller clumps of blood period are a normal part of the menstrual process.
 But when those blood clots get larger, more consistent, and are accompanied by other symptoms like Mona’s, it’s time to find out what the culprit is and seek the appropriate treatment.

 Are You Experiencing These Symptoms?